 Eliminating Suffocation and Rebreathing Risks

-Peer-reviewed published research tells us infants rebreathing carbon dioxide (CO2) is a known danger of stomach sleeping.
+As mentioned above, rebreathing CO2 is a known danger of infants sleeping on their stomach.
 Another danger is suffocation.
 Rebreathing CO2 is actually a form of suffocation.
-Rebreathing CO2 leads to hypoxia which is a lack of oxygen to human organs.
+Unlike airway obstruction, rebreathing leads to hypoxia.
+Hypoxia is a lack of oxygen to human organs.

-Crib mattresses with fiber fill are known to trap carbon dioxide.
-They can also cause suffocation.
-Therefore, the design of the SafeSleep® eliminates both suffocation risk and the risk of rebreathing CO2.
+Crib mattresses with fiber fill trap CO2.
+They also cause suffocation if they allow for airway obstruction.
+The design of the SafeSleep® eliminates both suffocation risk and the risk of rebreathing.

 No Fiberfill or Core

-Developed by People with Real Knowledge – Our Story!
+Developed by People with Real Knowledge – A Pediatrician and Safe Sleep Expert

 Scientific Data on Air-Permeable Crib Mattresses

-In conclusion, an infant takes a breath 40-60 times per minute or every 1-2 seconds, meaning carbon dioxide (poisonous gases) on the SafeSleep® Breathable crib mattress disappears before the infant takes his next breath of air – even if their face is straight down.
+Fact, an infant takes a breath every 1-2 seconds.
+This means, CO2 on the SafeSleep® crib mattress is gone before your baby takes his next breath of air – even if their face is straight down.